This Exfoliating Body Serum Has My KP Bumps Running For The Hills

 Advertisement

 Another thing that really helped is being more consistent with hydrating the area.
 I'm notoriously lazy when it comes to applying lotion after showering, but after getting a new tattoo on both arms, I was constantly keeping the area moist and supple — this, in tandem with the Farmacy stuff, helped immensely.
-BTW, I avoided the Farmacy stuff on the fresh ink to ensure proper healing.)
+(BTW, I avoided the Farmacy stuff on the fresh ink to ensure proper healing.)

 The 4.7-ounce tube retails for $40, which isn't cheap when you think about drugstore body products that retail for less than a quarter of that.
-However, as someone who has tried endless body products (both gifted and not) in the quest for smoother skin — I confidently think this is worth every penny.
+However, as someone who has tried endless body products (both gifted and not) in the quest for smoother skin — I confidently can say this is worth every penny.
 I also have been using my tube every other night for about a month, and I still have plenty left.
 (I only used it on my arms, but if you apply it all over your body, you will likely go through the product faster.)

 I know first-hand that body acne and other skin conditions can still trigger the same insecurities as a facial breakout, so anything that helps me feel and look my most confident is money well spent in my book.
 As one reviewer aptly put it, "This stuff is witchcraft, and of the absolute best variety."